JulieLoi/social-media-app/client/README.md

 # Possible Features to add

+Things to do:
+-Redo Login/Register
+-Do something for profiles with no posts
+-REDO Posts, take info from user calling (using userid) -UPDATE Dialog Box (update account information)
+----First Name, Last Name, Location, etc.
+-FIX FRIENDS LIST (remove the add/remove friend feature when looking at someones profile page...)

 DO ACCOUNT SETTINGS AND UPDATE USER (update frontend and backend...)
 -----------------------------
 Finished Login/Register (ignore the rest of the things i don't want)